icecrasher321/Wifi_Hack/README.md

 ```
 Functionality
 -----------
 The program will run in the background (do not close the terminal window) and automatically turn off and on your wifi every 20 minutes.
-Future versions will let the user set the time period.
+Future versions will detect packet drops to activate the wifi reset process.

 License
 ------